Sheyin/word-unscrambler/README.md

 # word-unscrambler

 I started writing this up when I was stumped playing "WordScapes" on iOS.
 The premise of that game is that you have a pool of letters to unscramble and form words that fit on a crossword grid.
-However, one of the things that frustrated me is that it does not follow "Scrabble rules" - ie, some abbreviations/slang is allowed, some words that seemingly make no sense to include in a dictionary, etc.  So simply matching up words against a dictionary might not work, although the game does list its sources for each word (after discovery).
+However, one of the things that frustrated me is that it does not follow "Scrabble rules" - ie, some abbreviations/slang is allowed, etc.  So simply matching up words against a dictionary might not work, although the game does list its sources for each word (after discovery).

 This program basically goes through and performs the actions I go through in my head.
 I go through a mental list of common word patterns, and if there is one that is found in the given letters, then I make some permutations to mentally pronounce the word and see if it might be the one in question.